 After a break due to the Covid-19 pandemic, our winter retreat and symposium are back!
 We’re so excited to gather this winter and hope you will join us.
 This time is designed with creation care professionals, volunteers, lay leaders, and clergy in mind.
 Whether you’re new to creation care or a long-time advocate, you’ll gain new language and tools to inspire your congregation and community to care for the environment (people, non-human creatures, and the planet) interwoven with space for rest, relationship, and prayer.

 The clergy retreat will begin on Monday, February 6th, with workshops designed specifically for clergy and faith leaders.
 This portion will run from 1:00pm – 5:30pm and will include presentations from our keynote speaker specifically tailored to how congregations can create more climate-resilient communities and practice climate hospitality in an effort to better care for their communities and love their human and non-human neighbors.
 There will also be time for those gathered to converse, build relationships, share their experiences, and learn from each other.
+An optional hike and centering time will be offered the morning of the 6th to those who are interested, led by Rev. Kevin Bates of the Way in the Wilderness Community.

 We will open the symposium on Tuesday, February 7th, to all creation care advocates and leaders.
 Workshops that day will run from 8:30 am – 5:30 pm.
 Workshop titles/topics are listed below.
 We will also hear from our keynote speaker regarding climate resilience and hospitality, and have time to discuss our learnings through community conversation with an eye toward praxis.